SwetSagar/UPSC-CSE-Notes/UPSC (Sync_Test)/07 GS-4/5. Public--Civil-Service-values-and-Ethics-in-Public-Administration---Status-and-Problems/Ethical-concerns-and-Dilemma-in-govt-and-private-institution;-.md

 uid: f8e6b8d4bdae71154efeefd8a91d9e68
 ---

-# Ethical concerns and Dilemma in govt and private institution;
+# Ethical Concerns and Dilemma in Govt and Private Institution;

 2020-10-21 16:49:44

 ---

 - Ethical Issues in IN civil services
     - Corruption both institutional and individual, Assymetric distribution of power, lack of accountability,
     - lack of integrity, lack of action against corrupt officials, lack of protection to whistle blowers,
     - lack of proper code of conduct for Public Servants, lack transparency
 - Per 2nd ARC
     - Corruption, lack of commitment, Red-tapism, Govt servants rarely held accountable, bureaucratic apathy, frequent transfers, unholy nexus b/w unscrupulous politicians and bureaucrats
 - Value Conflicts - individuals or group hold strong personal beliefs that are in disagreement within themselves
     - Ex efforts to promote equal opportunity result in conflict among values viz efficiency, justice, equality etc
     - Crime prevention might concern liberty, due process, equity etc
 - Framework of Ethical Behaviour -
     - Codify ethical norms, counter conflict of interest, create mechanism for enforcing codes, providing norms for qualifying disqualifying public functionary
 - Philosophy of Public Interest -
     - Intuitionist philosophy - justifies existing practices
     - Perfectionism - favours excellence over social equality
     - Utilitarianism
     - Theory of Justice - John Rawls liberty should be equally given to all, public offices should be open to all
     - Human Rights - inalienable FR to every Human, equal and non-discriminatory
     - Egalitarianism - all humans are equal in worth and social status
 - Ethical Dilemma
     - Choice b/w competing sets of principles
         - 1st type of dilemma is when agent must make a decision
         - 2nd is when chose from actions
         - 3rd any action take would compromise some or the other ethical principle, no perfect soln
     - Types of ED
         - Personal cost ED
         - Right versus Right ED - open/transparent vs oath of secrecy
         - Conjoint ED - combination of above written Eds
     - Examples - blowing whistles against corruption of senior officers; actively engage in pressure groups or party politics
     - Resolve -
         - Action is legal/ consistent w/ Gov policy
         - In line w/ my agency's goals and Code of Conduct
         - Is it the right thing to do
         - What could be the outcome
         - Can I justify doing it
         - What would happen during public scrutiny

  **Answers and Analysis**